Updated June 2026

 - Count the total number of rounds and partial rounds completed within the time frame.

-- Spend 5-10 minutes on static stretches, focusing on the muscle groups worked during the workout.
+- Spend 5-10 minutes on static stretches, focusing on the muscle groups worked.